isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-02-19-pumpkin-heads.md

 insists that she does not have the same view of Josiah as he does of himself, or as he thinks Deja has of him.
 When Deja talks to Josiah, she uses positive adjectives such as nice, cute, cool, and funny to describe him.

+## Deja says how much she values the time she spends with Josiah

 In addition to encouragement and commendation, Deja gives Josiah a clear understanding of how much she values her time with him.
 On their mission to find